Adenomyosis: Imaging

 Adenomyosis can vary widely in the extent and location of its invasion within the uterus.
 As a result, there are no established pathognomonic features to allow for a definitive diagnosis of adenomyosis through non-invasive imaging.
 Nevertheless, non-invasive imaging techniques such as transvaginal ultrasonography (TVUS) and magnetic resonance imaging (MRI) can both be used to strongly suggest the diagnosis of adenomyosis, guide treatment options, and monitor response to treatment.
 Indeed, TVUS and MRI are the only two practical means available to establish a pre-surgical diagnosis.

 Transvaginal ultrasonography

 Transvaginal ultrasonography is a cheap and readily available imaging test that is typically used early during the evaluation of gynecologic symptoms.
 Ultrasound imaging, like MRI, does not use radiation and is safe for examination of the pelvis and female reproductive organs.
 Overall, it is estimated that transvaginal ultrasonography has a sensitivity of 79% and specificity of 85% for the detection of adenomyosis.

-Common transvaginal ultrasound findings in patients with adenomyosis include the following: